EQP5 Assembly Guide

 Place IC Sockets

-Place the four 8-pin IC sockets in the IC1-IC2 positions on the PCB.
+Place the two 8-pin IC sockets in the IC1-IC2 positions on the PCB.
 Make sure to align the notch in the sockets' plastic with that one the PCB.

 Bend and Solder IC Sockets